xiix0/scam/README.md

-Tomorrow, you can be anywhere.
+You will forget that you ever knew me.